New for 2027! Free camping just steps away from the start line! 3 new courses and distances. Mustang-100 miles, Gunslinger-75 miles, Hoedown-30 miles

 Register

-Sign up for Wild Horse Gravel 65 & 30-Mile Gravel races in De Beque.
+Sign up for Wild Horse Gravel; Mustang (65 mile), Gunslinger (46 Mile) or Hoedown (30 Mile) Gravel races.
 Register early for the best price!

 New Wild Horse Gravel merchandise!
 Available at checkout.
-Any jersey ordered before March 24th can be picked up at the event.
-All others will be sent directly to your house after the event.
+All jerseys must be ordered before March 20th and can be picked up at the event.
+We will have some merchandise available at packet pickup.

 Courses